 The Hyundai Azera offers a lot of style for a full-size sedan, especially when you consider how conservative most of its competitors are.
-Now, beneath that style is essentially a very sensible run-of-the-mill big sedan that offers a lot of value.
+Beneath that style is essentially a very sensible run-of-the-mill big sedan that offers a lot of value.

-Its single trim level costs around $32,000, which makes it one of the most expensive full-size sedans.
-But, unlike most competitors, just about everything is standard.
-Leather, heated front and rear seats, and even a navigation system are all standard.
+Its single trim level costs around $32,000, which is actually one of the highest base prices of any full-size sedan.
+But, unlike its cheaper competitors, just about everything is standard.
+Leather, heated front and rear seats, and even a navigation system are all included.

-This particular car has the only option: the $4,000 Technology package that adds higher end luxury features like ventilated seats, sunshades and this panoramic sunroof.
+The Azera featured in our video review has the only option: the $4,000 Technology package that adds a bunch of higher-end luxury features like ventilated seats, sunshades and a panoramic sunroof.

-Here in the cabin, the materials quality is really no better than that of its cheaper competitors, but the more dramatic look makes it feel more special.
-There is some form over function going on here, but it's still easy to figure things out given how much stuff there is.
-This touchscreen has these nice big buttons and the Bluetooth system is easy to pair and use.
+In the cabin, the materials quality is really no better than that of its cheaper competitors, but the more dramatic look makes it seem more special.
+There is some form over function going on, but it's still easy to figure things out given how much stuff there is.

-This is a full-size sedan and space is important.
-I'm 6-foot-3 and I've got plenty of room back here.
-Up front, the seat could be more comfortable room, but the room is good and the driver seat cushion extender is a nice touch.
+This is a full-size sedan, so space is obviously important.
+Even someone 6-foot-3 will have plenty of room in the back seat.
+Up front, room and comfort is what you'd expect for this class, but the driver seat cushion extender is a nice touch.

 As for the trunk, it's huge at 16.3 cubic feet.
-That's the same as the Toyota Avalon, but less than the colossal Ford Taurus.
+That's more than Toyota's Avalon, but less than Ford's colossal Taurus.

-Hyundai keeps it simple with only one engine choice, a 293-horsepower V6 that delivers quick acceleration for the segment.
-Fuel economy is just average at 23 mpg combined.
+Hyundai keeps it simple with only one engine choice as well.
+It's a 293-horsepower V6 that delivers quick acceleration for the segment, but fuel economy is just average at 23 mpg combined.

-In terms of safety, it received the highest possible rating of "Good" in the Insurance Institute's frontal-offset, side and roof strength crash tests.
+And if you're wondering about safety, it received the highest possible rating of "Good" in the Insurance Institute for Highway Safety's frontal-offset, side and roof strength crash tests.

-From behind the wheel, it's frankly...unmemorable.
-It's quiet, the handling is predictable, and in general it delivers what you'd expect from a full-size sedan.
-There're really no surprises here for better or worse.
+From behind the wheel, the Hyundai Azera is frankly...unmemorable.
+The ride is comfortable, the handling is predictable, and in general it delivers what you'd expect from a full-size sedan.
+There are really no surprises here for better or worse.

-If you are looking for something a little more engaging, the Chrysler 300 would be a good alternative.
-Ford's Taurus and Fusion are also worth a look, along with the refined Toyota Avalon.
+If you are looking for something a little more engaging, Chrysler's 300 would be a good alternative.
+Ford's Taurus and Fusion are also worth a look, and the Avalon is probably the most luxurious.